 - VPN server marketing claims

-- Fake server locations with ExpressVPN (11 are identified)
+- Virtual server locations with ExpressVPN (11 are identified)

-- Fake server locations with PureVPN (5 are identified, but there are many more)
+- Virtual server locations with PureVPN (5 are identified, but there are many more)

 - How to test and find the true location of VPN servers

-But before we begin, you might be asking yourself, why do VPNs even use fake server locations?
+But before we begin, you might be asking yourself, why do VPNs even use virtual server locations?

 The incentives are mainly financial.
 First, it saves lots of money.
 Using one server to fake numerous server locations will significantly reduce costs.
 (Dedicated premium servers are quite expensive.)
 Second, advertising numerous server locations in a variety of countries may appeal to more people, which will sell more VPN subscriptions.